webcaetano/mQ/readme.md

 ### mQN

-Run command and return num of rows in this query mQN(sql)
+Run command and return num of rows in this query.

+mQN(sql)

 ```php